 The rated power of the evaporative condenser water pump in Watts at Speed <x>.
 This value is used to calculate the power required to pump the water used to evaporatively cool the condenser inlet air.
 The default value for this input field is zero, but it is autosizable (equivalent to 0.004266 W per watt [15 W/ton] of rated total capacity for Speed <x>).
 This field is not used when Condenser Type = Air Cooled.

+Field: Zone Name for Condenser Placement

+This input field is name of a conditioned or unconditioned zone where the secondary coil (condenser) of DX system or a heat pump is to be placed.
+This is an optional input field specified only when user desires to reject the condenser heat into a zone.
+The heat rejected is modeled as sensible internal gain of a secondary zone.

 Following is an example input for this multispeed DX cooling coil.